yuvalbenar/terraflaskqlk8s/README.md

 Terraform provisions the GKE cluster while Helm manages Kubernetes deployments.

 Monitoring & Alerting:
-Prometheus and Grafana monitor application performance and trigger alerts as needed.
+Prometheus and Grafana monitor application performance and trigger alerts as needed, loki used for logging.

 Security & Best Practices:
 Use of .dockerignore and .gitignore to protect sensitive information.

-Quick Start
+#### Quick Start
 Clone the Repository
 bash
 Copy